location-pinSouth Carolina

 • A Resident Makes It Dangerous for Staff or Other Residents

 You should also know that discharge notices must often be provided in written form, with a customary 30-day notice period.
 However, there may be circumstances that warrant a shorter notice period, such as when the resident poses a threat to the safety of other residents.
-Remember - engaging the services of a nursing home abuse lawyer Near Me Walterboro, SC, may prevent an illegal discharge and provide support if there are retaliatory measures taken by the nursing home.
+Remember - engaging the services of a nursing home abuse lawyer in Walterboro, SC, may prevent an illegal discharge and provide support if there are retaliatory measures taken by the nursing home.

 Common Types of Abuse Found in South Carolina Nursing Homes